 How to calculate the extra lye to react with citric acid?

-When using citric acid in your recipe, add the appropriate extra weight of lye needed to react with the acid.
-If you do not add any extra lye, the acid will increase the superfat in your soap.
+Now that you know how much citric acid you want to add to the soap, you need to decide how much extra lye to add react with this acid.
+If you do not add any extra lye, the citric acid will increase the superfat in your soap.

 Sodium hydroxide, NaOH